FlowMotion Back and Joint Therapy

-2. Please list injuries / pain / surgery history in chronological order.
+2. Please list injury/pain /surgery history in chronological order.

 (approximate dates are fine) NOTE: More is better in this case.
 Even if you think a previous injury is not pertinent to your current complaint, please include.
 For example: every ankle sprain, falling off your bike as a child, concussions, etc.

 3. Primary complaints (describe your pain) and movements or positions that trigger your pain.

 5. Do you have postural cues for yourself, and if so what are they?

 — e.g. “stand up tall”, “lift the heart”, “shoulders back and down”, etc.?

 Divide your feet into inside / outside / front / back.

 6. You will end up with four quadrants on each foot: inside-front, inside-back, outside-front, & outside-back.
 Stand up and take a moment to determine where you feel you are weight bearing on your feet.
 It may help to close your eyes.
 Where do you weight bear?